-Flip through our presentation that was featured on the sildeshare homepage or continue reading:
+Flip through our presentation that was featured on the SlideShare homepage or continue reading:

 The first ingredient for a really strong password is nonsense.
-Your password should not be or resemble any really words.
+Your password should not be or resemble any real words.
 Nonsense is difficult for hackers to crack; even for computer programs that are made to crack passwords.
-A trick to generating a password that is nonsense, yet easy for you to remember, is to think of of sentence, and grab the first letter from each word in the sentence.
+A trick to generating a password that is nonsense, yet easy for you to remember, is to think of a sentence and grab the first letter of each word in the sentence.

 You want you more than 8 characters for the strongest possible password.
 The longer your password, the better.

 Incorporate special characters throughout your password.
 You can either replace letters with symbols that resemble the letter you are replacing or randomly sprinkle the characters in the password.

 Use both upper and lower case letters in your password.
 For more strength, randomly capitalize letters throughout the password: not just the first letter.